TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Preface/Index.rst

 About this Document
 ^^^^^^^^^^^^^^^^^^^

 This tutorial describes the steps required to turn a basic web design template (HTML, CSS, JavaScript files, etc.) into a fully working, mobile-responsive website in TYPO3 by building a so-called *TYPO3 extension*.
-Build upon an empty, clean TYPO3 instance, this tutorial can be understood as a "walk-through" for beginners to develop the visua appearance of a site in TYPO3.
+Build upon an empty, clean TYPO3 instance, this tutorial can be understood as a "walk-through" for beginners to develop the visual appearance of a site in TYPO3.

 .. _target-audience: